DanielMalede/LawMarket/README.md

 <h1>LawMarket</h1>
-Welcome to LawMarket, a decentralized platform for legal marketplaces built on the Ethereum blockchain.
-This project allows lawyers and clients to interact directly without intermediaries, creating a more efficient and cost-effective legal marketplace.
-The project is implemented in Solidity, a programming language specifically designed for smart contracts on the Ethereum blockchain.
+LawMarket is a decentralized platform that aims to revolutionize the legal industry by allowing lawyers to offer legal services directly to clients in a secure and transparent manner.
+The platform enables clients to connect with lawyers from all over the world and access legal services at an affordable cost.

 <h2>Getting Started</h2>